Skip to content

 FastjsDate.toString

-Get the date as a string.
+Format the stored time as a string.
+Overloads:

 typescript